persona-3/attribution-sdk-examples/Readme.md

 **Note**: The event properties are optional but if provided, should be a valid JSON object.

+# Testing Instructions

+You'll find testing instructions at the bottom of the documentation.

 ---

 # Integration via npm